 You can imagine my delighted surprise when I learned recently how easy it is to make Butterfinger candy bars at home!
 Dad!
 The next time we visit, we are making Butterfinger Tornadoes completely from scratch!
 I hope you will be as excited as I am at the thought of this.

 These candy bars are truly easy to make.
 And sooo delicious!
 The Butterfinger flavor is spot on, although they lack the crunch from the original candy bar.
-I'm not complaining.
-I had to bring most of these to work to avoid excessive pigging out.

 All you will need is the following: